Science Friday: History

 SciFri was created when the National Science Foundation agreed to fund a weekly science talk-show on NPR.
-After the Gulf War in 1991, NPR created the daily talk show Talk of the Nation, and incorporated Science Friday into it.
-Science Friday moved from NPR to Public Radio International in 2014.
+After the Gulf War in 1991, NPR created the daily talk show Talk of the Nation, with Science Friday originating as the Friday edition of that series.
+Talk of the Nation ended its run in 2013, after which Science Friday became a standalone series and moved from NPR to Public Radio International in 2014.

 Science Friday maintained an island (Science Friday Island) in Second Life, including an open-air theater with live audio and video feeds of the broadcast.
 That venue is no longer in operation.

 On November 9, 2012, ScienceFriday, Inc. filed a trademark infringement lawsuit in New York state court against a long-running Denver radio program, titled Real Science Friday, hosted by two young earth creationists including Colorado pastor and radio personality Bob Enyart.
 The show was re-titled Real Science Radio.

 On April 11, 2018, distribution of the show changed hands once more when it went from PRI to WNYC Studios.

+Science Friday introduced Flora Lichtman as a regular host in January 2025.